juliegruson/ocmovies-api-fr/README.md

 7. Run the server with `python manage.py runserver`

-When the server is running after step 7 of the procedure, the OCMovies API can be requested from endpoints starting with the following base URL: [http://localhost:8000/api/v1/](http://localhost:8000/api/v1/).
+When the server is running after step 7 of the procedure, the OCMovies API can be requested from endpoints starting with the following base URL: [http://localhost:8000/api/v1/titles/](http://localhost:8000/api/v1/titles/).

-Steps 1-6 are only to be done for initial installation.
+Steps 1-6 are only required for initial installation.
 For subsequent launches of the API, you only have to execute steps 4 and 7 from the root folder of the project.

+## Usage

+One you have launched the server, the can read the documentation through the browserable documentation interface of the API by visiting [http://localhost:8000/api/v1/titles/](http://localhost:8000/api/v1/titles/).
+The current API only provides thoses two endpoints:

+- Search and filter movies: [http://localhost:8000/api/v1/titles/](http://localhost:8000/api/v1/titles/) using GET-only requests
+- Search the available genres: [http://localhost:8000/api/v1/genres/](http://localhost:8000/api/v1/genres/)